grasmarcussanti129/ci-workflow-optimizer/INSTALL.md

    ```

 2. **Install Dependencies**:
-   Make sure you have Node.js installed.
+   Make sure you have Node.js (version 14 or higher) installed.
 Then run:
    ```bash
    npm install
    ```